Airy and Schr\"odinger-type equations on looping-edge graphs and applications: Abstract

 \section{Abstract}

-The aim of this work is to study the Airy and Schr\"odinger operators on looping-edge graphs, a graph consisting of a circle and a finite number $N$ of infinite half-lines attached to a common vertex.
-Characterizations of extensions generating unitary and contractile dynamics are provided for the Airy operator in terms of self-orthogonal subspaces and linear operators acting on indefinite inner product spaces (Krein spaces) associated to the boundary values at the vertex.
-Employing the same abstract techniques used in the former case, we characterize the self-adjoint extensions of the Schr\"odinger operator on $\mathcal T$-shaped graphs, {\it i.e.}, to graphs that consists of an internal edge that can be identified with $[-L, 0]$ and a finite amount of half-lines $[0, \infty)$ attached to a common vertex identified with $\nu=0$.
-The theory established in this manuscript can be considered as a first step towards a better understanding of the dynamics for the remarkable dispersive models NLS and KdV on metric graphs.
+The aim of this work is to study the Airy and Schrödinger operators on looping-edge graphs, a class of metric graphs consisting of a circle and a finite number $N$ of infinite half-lines attached to a common vertex.
+For the Airy operator, we characterize all extensions generating unitary and contractive dynamics in terms of self-orthogonal subspaces and linear operators acting on indefinite inner product spaces (Krein spaces) associated to the boundary values at the vertex.
+Employing similar abstract techniques, we then describe a systematic way to produce self-adjoint extensions of the Schr\"odinger operator that are compatible with prescribed boundary relations on looping-edge and $\mathcal{T}$-shaped graphs.

 \qquad\\ \textbf{Mathematics Subject Classification (2020)}.
 Primary 35Q51, 35Q55, 81Q35, 35R02; Secondary 47E05.\\ \textbf{Key words}.
 Schr\"odinger equation, Airy equation, quantum graphs, Krein spaces, extension theory of symmetric operators.